TheGreymanShow/vertical-pod-autoscaler-operator/design_documents/vpa-setup-guide.md

 # VPA Setup Guide

-This document introduces the VPA operator for Kubernetes, and explains how to set it up for your cluster.
+This document introduces the VPA operator for Kubernetes, how it works and how you can set it up to use it for your cluster.

 ## Introduction